 Malaria control improves for vulnerable in Africa

-The report, which was made available to the Ghana News Agency on Tuesday, by Saira Stewart, Technical officer, WHO, indicates that across the region, a steep increase in diagnostic testing for children and preventive treatment for pregnant women had been reported over the last five years.
+The report indicates that across the region, a steep increase in diagnostic testing for children and preventive treatment for pregnant women had been recorded over the last five years.

 It said among all populations at risk of malaria, the use of insecticide-treated nets had expanded rapidly.